CoderMike1/echoes-of-persia/README.md

 * [Setup](#setup)

 ## ECHO OF PERSIA
-My University project, based on classic game 'Prince of Persia' i made similar working game wrote in Python.
+My University project, based on classic game 'Prince of Persia' i made similar working game wrote in python.

 ## Technologies
 Project is created with: